mah115/WEEDOX40_firmware_1.1.2/README.md

 Binary file is in **WEEDOX40_firmware\.pio\build\stm32_vet6\firmware.bin**

 Major differences from the official firmware:
+- Fixed issue where turning on fan P0 also turn on fan P1
 - Improved hotend temp overshoot by increasing PID_FUNCTIONAL_RANGE from 10 to 30, implementing anti-windup, and assisting the initial solution with a pre-calculated bias.
 You will also need change the PID gains in EEPROM after flashing, run gcode:

 ```